Cadbury’s gets the credit for spreading this crunchy sponge candy around the world in the early 1900’s.

 It has had many incarnations over the years, and it is surprisingly easy to make at home.

-And it is very popular, and will make you friends!
+It is very crowd-pleasing, and will make you many fast friends!

-I made this sponge candy specifically for the holidays as it always proves popular.
+I make this sponge candy specifically at the holidays and it’s hard to keep enough of it around.

 What is Sponge Candy?